Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: χ -colorings of link diagrams

-This immediately implies that \(m_1 = m_2 = \cdots = m_6 = m\); in general there is only one variable \(m\) for each component of the link.\note{Geometrically, \(m\) is an eigenvalue of the holonomy of a meridian, and there is one conjugacy class of meridian per link component.} A family of solutions is given by
+This immediately implies that \(m_1 = m_2 = \cdots = m_6 = m\); in general there is only one variable \(m\) for each component of the link.\note{Geometrically \(m\) is an eigenvalue of the holonomy of a meridian, and there is one conjugacy class of meridian per link component.} A family of solutions is given by

 where \(b_1, b_2, b_3\) can be freely chosen as long as none of the \(a_i\) or \(b_i\) are \(0\) or \(\infty\).
-It turns out that the choice of \(b_1, b_2, b_3\) does not affect the conjugacy class of the \(\slg\)-structure determined by this shaping.
+It turns out that the choice of \(b_1, b_2, b_3\) does not affect the conjugacy class of the representation induced by the \(\chi\)-coloring.
 We show how to compute these solutions in \cref{sec:twist-region}. \end{example}

-In practice, the equations for all the \(a_i\) and \(b_i\) are usually difficult to solve.
+At first glance the equations for all the \(a_i\) and \(b_i\) are difficult to solve.
 We can simplify them by either eliminating the \(b_i\) and solving them in terms of the \(a_i\) or vice-versa.
 For example, the solutions in the previous example were determined by first solving for the \(b_i\), then using them to determine the \(a_i\).
 We discuss this in detail in \cref{sec:gluing}.
-For now, we give two relevant lemmas, which also have a geometric interpretation (see \cref{sec:geometry}).
+Alternatively a method to determine solutions directly from the Wirtinger presentation is given in \cite{McphailSnyder2024octahedralcoordinateswirtingerpresentation}.